m-31/disservice/README.md

 Then run your test and fill *disservice*'s request cache.

-Now you can edit the stored requests and add wildcards to the HTTP request-line, e.g. change the first line of ./mocks/<FILE> to:
+Now you can edit the stored requests and add wildcards to the HTTP request part, e.g. change the first line (request-line) of ./mocks/<FILE> to:

 ```
 GET /assets/application.css* HTTP/1.?